behzadhaki/MonotonicGrooveTransformer/readme.md

 - Improved the performance by updating the logic involved in repainting of events in plot_trigger.pd

     - Instead of resetting the entirety of a timestep before re-plotting, now only the old value is reset.
     This wont be able to remove manually drawn events in the groove canvas.
 As a result, a repaint button was added to force repaint the groove with the actual vels and utimings

+ - Fixed clock out issue: Removed channel specifier for sending clock out as specifying it wouldn't allow the DAW to receive transport information sent out of pure data's **[midisystemrealtime]** module.

 #### Version 0.3